E-Honan/training_maedhbh/README.md

 ## git workflow explained

+This is a demo commit to show how Ellie can make edits to her README that Luan can see.

 Coursework for ADC Reproducible Practices in R course

 [![Project Status: WIP – Initial development is in progress, but there